NullChapter/nullchapter.github.io/content/_index.md

 # Welcome to Null Chapter

-The Null Chapter is a volunteer driven technical community of VIT-AP university which is inspired from the [null community](https://null.community/), India's largest open security community.
+The Null Chapter is a volunteer driven technical community at VIT-AP university which is inspired from the [null community](https://null.community/), India's largest open security community.
 We conduct technical and non-technical workshops, conferences, events, and competitions.

 We strive to spread awareness about cyber threats and online safety.